Runnymede: Ankerwycke Yew

-The revered 1,400 year old-plus Ankerwycke Yew, on the left (east) bank of the river, is also a possible site where Magna Carta may have been sealed.
+The 1,400-year-old-plus Ankerwycke Yew, on the left (east) bank of the river, is also a possible site where Magna Carta may have been sealed.
 The tree could have been the location of the Witan council and influenced the founding of St Mary's Priory there.
 This religious site may well have been the preferred neutral meeting place of King John and the barons.

 Land development proposals threatening the yew led to action resulting in the tree and surrounding estate passing into the protection of the National Trust in 1998.

 Henry VIII is said to have met Anne Boleyn under the tree in the 1530s.

 In 1992, botanist and environmental campaigner David Bellamy led a dedication at the yew, stating:

 There followed ten pledges to sustain all life forms.

 Location and access

-Runnymede is 20 mi west by southwest of the centre of London.
+Runnymede is 20 mi west by south-west of the centre of London.
 The areas held by the National Trust are open 24 hours and seven days a week at no charge.
 However, parking times on the medes are restricted and additionally carry a charge for non-National Trust visitors.

 Runnymede is accessed via the road or river towpath on foot or by bicycle, or by motor vehicle via the A308 road near Egham about 4 mi southeast of Windsor.
 Two car parks (on the A308) adjoin the Windsor entrance (these may be closed in winter due to flooding etc.).
 The car parks near the Old Windsor entrance are managed by the National Trust: they are free for members, but there is a charge for non-members.
 The car park at the Runnymede Pleasure Ground further along the A308 at the Egham entrance to the medes is managed by Runnymede Borough Council which imposes a sliding scale of charges.
 Runnymede lies on the Thames Path National Trail.
 The nearest railway station is Egham.
 One of the Lutyens lodges at the Windsor entrance to the meadow houses a popular tea room.

 The Anckerwycke area on the other bank of the river is accessible from the B376 between Wraysbury and Staines (nearest station Wraysbury).